Kukaloka1/Kukaloka1/README.md

 **>WAGR turns social friction into liquid markets inside Telegram..
 Create a market in seconds.
 Back your take with real TON, watch pools move in real time, and settle outcomes transparently**

-> **""Social friction is the world’s most mispriced asset..
-WAGR is the protocol that lets you trade it.""
+> **"Social friction is the world’s most mispriced asset..
+WAGR is the protocol that lets you trade it."